Absawymedo/Banking-System-C/README.md

 The banking system project is an excellent example of a simple yet useful C++ application that demonstrates how to use key programming concepts such as classes, functions, and conditional statements.
 It is also a great starting point for anyone who wants to learn more about C++ programming or who wants to build their own banking application.
 Overall, the banking system project is a valuable resource for anyone interested in learning more about C++ programming or building their own banking system.

-> Getting Started

-Clone the repository using git clone https://github.com/your-username/banking-system.git or download the zip file and extract it.

-Navigate to the project directory using the terminal or command prompt.

-Compile the project by running the command g++ main.cpp -o banking-system.

-Run the application by executing ./banking-system.

 > Usage

 The application presents users with a menu of options: